 There aren't many public restrooms in Dover.
 The best thing to do is to buy a coffee or snack at a café and use the restroom there.

 The town's main shopping nodes are the High Street and Biggin Street.
 Shops around Dover's town center range from larger national outlets—Marks & Spencer, Dorothy Perkins—to locally owned fashion, art, gift, and book stores.
 Most shops open at 9 a.m. and close around 5:30 p.m.

 The Port of Dover is located one mile from the town center, or about a 20-minute walk.
 Taxis are available and take major credit and debit cards; Dover Heritage Taxis also take all currencies.
-A free shuttle should also be available from the cruise terminal.

 Once in town, Dover is easy to explore on foot.

 Trains run from Dover Priory to London Charing Cross, London Victoria, and London St Pancras.
 Trains run approximately every 30 minutes; the ride takes 1–2 hours and costs £40 ($67).
 You will need to take a taxi between the cruise terminal and the train station.

 Buses operated by National Express also run from Dover (Ferry Port) to London Victoria.
 The ride takes approximately 2.5 hours and costs approximately £20 ($33).
 You'll need to take a taxi from the cruise port to the ferry port station in Dover.

 Free Wi-Fi is available at the Dover Marina Hotel, near port; Ramada Hotel, near city center; and the McDonald's on Biggin Street, just off High Street, across from St Edmund's Chapel.

 The average high is 65, low of 57.
 It is typically overcast and rainy.